msrasys/nnscaler/docs/source/nanogpt_example.rst

 Tensor Parallel (Experimental)
 ==============================

-nnScaler will support tensor parallel and hybrid parallel in the next release.
+nnScaler will support tensor parallel and hybrid parallel in following release.
 You can try this feature now, but its stability and parity has not been strictly verified yet.

 Using data parallel: (each model instance runs on 1 GPU, 4 instances using DP) ::